The Attention Economy

 The economics are merciless.
 The average Sprawl resident encounters 847,000 pieces of content per day through their neural interface.
-Of those, the average resident consciously attends to approximately 340.
+Of those, approximately 340 are consciously attended.
 The ratio — 0.04% — is called the Attention Yield, and it is the most important number in the Sprawl's economy.
 Every corporation, every faction, every individual with something to sell competes for those 340 moments.

 Attentional Callusing

-The Dregs residents who survive the Flood develop "attentional callusing" — a thickening of the perceptual filter that allows them to function in the noise.
+Dregs residents who survive the Flood develop "attentional callusing" — a thickening of the perceptual filter that allows them to function in the noise.
 The callus is effective.
 It is also permanent.
 Once your mind learns to ignore 99.96% of incoming information, it cannot unlearn the skill.
+Neurologists have documented the phenomenon.
+Nobody has documented a cure.

-The remaining hours beyond the 4.2-hour Attention Tithe are assaulted by the Flood: AI-generated slop, corporate messaging, faction propaganda, synthetic entertainment, dead-internet ghosts, and the ceaseless background radiation of a civilization that produces more information per second than any human can process in a lifetime.
+Beyond the 4.2-hour Attention Tithe, the remaining waking hours are assaulted by the Flood: AI-generated slop, corporate messaging, faction propaganda, synthetic entertainment, dead-internet ghosts, and the ceaseless background radiation of a civilization that produces more information per second than any human can process in a lifetime.

 The Attention Economy has no single physical location — it exists as the perceptual layer overlaid on everything.
 But its presence is felt: the slight cognitive pressure of content assessment, the faint golden tinge at the edge of vision during Tithe blocks, the specific fatigue of processing 847,000 stimuli that you didn't ask for.